bmentges/django-cart/README.md

 1. add 'cart' to your INSTALLED_APPS directive and
 2. If you have South migrations type: `./manage.py migrate cart`
-3. or if you don't: `./manage.py syncdb`
+3. or if you don't: `./manage.py makemigrations cart`

 ## Usage